polyccon/battle-of-the-knights/README.md

   `pip install -r requirements.txt`

-* Run command the following command at the top level of the directory:
+* Run the following command at the top level of the directory:

   `pytest`